salesforce/Timbermill/README.md

 #### What can I do next?

  Get familiar with our [wiki](timbermill.wiki) so you get a better sense on how to properlly use Timbermill.

- ###### Things to add to the wiki
- * How timbermill works with different threads
- * string vs. text vs. context vs. metric
- * Explain all fields in task
- * Explain metadata on task
- * Explain all properties for timbermill bootstrap
- * Global string that every event contains (e.g. host, jvm, ip etc.)